 ICANN requires ICANN accredited registrars and registries to comply with technical specifications for the WHOIS services offered by them, as described in ICANN's contracts with registrars and registries.
 These specifications include service level agreements, formatting requirements, and access protocols.

-You can find the technical specification of the WHOIS protocol described in detail within a document called “Request for Comment 3912” (RFC 3912).
+You can find the technical specification of the WHOIS protocol described in detail within a document called "Request for Comment 3912" (RFC 3912).
 When published in September 2004, RFC 3912 made its predecessor, RFC 954, obsolete.
 For historic reasons, the WHOIS protocol lacks many of the protocol design attributes, for example internationalization and strong security, that would be expected from any recently designed IETF protocol.
 RFC 3912 does not attempt to rectify any of those shortcomings.
-Work is currently underway in a separate IETF activity, the "Web Extensible Internet Registration Data Service" (WEIRDS), to identify a new technical protocol that attempts to address some of the shortcomings recognized with the current protocol.
-Once published by the IETF as a proposed standard, ICANN’s contracts allow for a transition to the new protocol.
+More recently, the IETF specified a new technical protocol called the Registration Directory Access Protocol (RDAP, RFC 7480) that addressed some of the shortcomings recognized with the legacy WHOIS protocol.
+Now that RDAP has been published by the IETF as a proposed standard, ICANN's contracts allow for a transition to the new protocol.
+ICANN organization is working with the registries and registrars on the implementation of RDAP.

 The Domain Name System (DNS) is a hierarchical distributed database to lookup information from unique names, i.e. to help people connect to resources like websites and email servers on the Internet.
 To explain it in simple terms, every computer has a unique number called an Internet Protocol (IP) address, e.g. 2620:0:2d0:200::7, which is like a phone number.
 One computer can contact another as long as it knows its IP address.
 Because these numbers are difficult to remember, we tend to use domain names, e.g. www.icann.org, instead.
 DNS is used to translate between domain names and IP addresses.